-- It is the most consistently effective treatment for gum disease that I’ve seen in 18 years of full-time dental practice;
+- It is the most consistently effective treatment for gum disease that I’ve seen since graduating from the UNC Dental School in 1998;

-- Patients almost always tell us that the experience, even when we treat the whole mouth in 1 visit, is much easier than they expected;
+- Patients almost always tell us that the experience, is much easier than they expected;

 - 90% of our patients don’t need anything stronger than ibuprofen afterwards;